CIQ

 At RHEL 8.5, when we are halfway through a major release, maintainers will often slow down the rate of back-porting and be more conservative in what they back-port instead of using the philosophy of “back-port everything”.
 Then at RHEL 8.7, when we are ~75% through the development life-cycle of a major release the back-porting process changes dramatically and focuses on a low rate of change, expecting that this will lead to greater stability and security.

-Unfixed bugs in RHEL 8.8
+Unfixed bugs in RHEL 8.8 with available upstream fixes

 When bugs are fixed in the upstream public kernel.org git tree, the commit messages explicitly state which earlier git commit reference introduced the bug.
 This gives us the originating git commit reference showing when a bug was introduced, as well as the git commit reference that shows when the bug was fixed.
 Using this data we can identify which of the git commits which accidentally introduced a bug were back-ported to a RHEL kernel without the corresponding fix for the bug being applied afterwards.